 Those present at this meeting were, Geoff Rundle, a WAC Councillor, WAC Committee members, Brian France, David Leach, Ian Plater and Doug Markell, residents Jim Morrow, David Chrystal, Philip Mason (President of Double Bay Residents Association), Malcolm Young, Jasmine Steel, Virginia Rundle and Bruce Bland.
 It was resolved to form a new party for the 2004 Local Council elections, a new and catchy name had to be found, a logo and a statement of goals developed, and candidates selected who would reflect community concerns.
 Several meetings later Residents First was formed, the Party was registered by the State Electoral Office and the Party Launch was held on 27 September 2003 to a large gathering at the Rundles.

 The 2004 March Local Council elections saw great acceptance of Residents First Woollahra and four Councillors were elected, Cr Julian Martin, Paddington Ward, Cr Claudia Cullen, Cooper Ward, Cr Geoff Rundle, Double Bay Ward and Cr Wilhelmina Gardner, Vaucluse Ward.
 At the ensuing Mayoral election Cr Rundle was elected as Mayor for the following 18 months.
 The headlines in the Wentworth Courier read “Libs ousted as Rundle puts Residents First”, it was a great start for Residents First Woollahra which has continued to grow in popularity and membership.
 Prior to his retirement, Cr Rundle was re-elected Mayor again in 2007/8.
+Residents First spearheaded the Woolworths Development and the new Woollahra Library as well as the upgrade to the Rose Bay Promenade.

 Four new RFW Councillors were elected in September 2008, Cr Greg Medcraft (a former WAC Mayor), Paddington Ward, Cr Malcolm Young, Cooper Ward, Cr Ian Plater, Double Bay Ward and Cr Susan Wynne, Vaucluse Ward, who are continuing to uphold RFW principles, goals and pledges.
+Cr Susan Wynne was elected Mayor of Woollahra in 2011.

 RFW’s formidable success was reflected in the election of a RFW candidate in each ward in the September 2012 elections: Cr Elena Wise, Paddington Ward, Cr Luise Elsing, Cooper Ward, Cr Elena Kirillova, Double Bay Ward, Cr Jeffrey Zulman, Bellevue Hill Ward and Cr Susan Wynne, Vaucluse Ward.
 All Residents First Councillors pledged to vote against overdevelopment and to protect and nurture the feeling of our community through thoughtful developments that enhance the environment and way we live.